AdobeDocs/experience-manager-65.en/help/sites-developing/components-basics.md

 >[!NOTE]
 >
->These mechanisms can also be used for transferring your component between other instances e.g. from your development to your test instance.
+>These mechanisms can also be used for transferring your component between other instances for example, from your development to your test instance.

 ### Components to be Aware of from the Start {#components-to-be-aware-of-from-the-start}